AthenaNetworks/ssh_commander/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

+Key points of the GPL-3.0 license:
+- ✅ You can use this software for commercial purposes
+- ✅ You can modify the source code
+- ✅ You can distribute your modifications
+- ⚠️ You must disclose the source code of your modifications
+- ⚠️ You must license your modifications under the GPL-3.0
+- ⚠️ You must state the significant changes you made

 ## Support